3dem/datavis/docs/guide/image.rst

 :meth:`~datavis.models.SlicesModel.getImageModel` method as a shortcut to create an ImageModel from a given slice.

-The :meth:`~datavis.models.VolumeModel` class implements the getSlicesModel method that returns a SlicesModel for a given axis.
+The :class:`~datavis.models.VolumeModel` class implements the getSlicesModel method that returns a SlicesModel for a given axis.
 Moreover, the :meth:`~emvis.EmStackModel` class inherits from SlicesModel and implement how to read each slice from the stack file.
 The SlicesModel provides a nice abstraction about how data is retrieved (i.g from disk, memory, computed, etc) and